 Gordin continues his work as a sought-after performer and presenter.
 His passion for fitness, community engagement, artistic consulting, and mentoring makes him a positive influence in online and social media spaces as well as print and television.
 Gordin continues to collaborate and communicate in ways that uplift and lead the opera world toward a more innovative, equitable and worldly position in society.
 With his reverence for tradition, his passion for excellence, and his modern and socially progressive vision, Festival Opera will be in skilled and restorative hands for years to come.

-During the summer of 2002, he was honored with a Leonard Bernstein Fellowship to participate as a conductor at the Tanglewood Music Center.
+He can be heard on the MSR Classics release of Amour sans ailes: Songs of Reynaldo Hahn with baritone Zachary Gordin, which was named “Best Lieder Recording of 2017” by Voix des Arts, and is regularly in demand as a collaborative pianist.
+Pursuing an avid interest in all musical genres, Nies has also been an Associate Music Director for American Musical Theater of San Jose, Theatreworks in Palo Alto, and was on the faculty at Stanford University, San Francisco Conservatory of Music, and San Jose State University where he was Director of Orchestras and Opera.
+During the summer of 2002, Nies was honored with a Leonard Bernstein Fellowship to participate as a conductor at the Tanglewood Music Center.
 There he conducted performances to rave reviews in the Boston Globe.
-In addition, he received personal instruction with many leading conductors, including Michael Morgan, Roberto Abbado, Jeffery Tate, Hans Vonk, Rafael Fruhbeck de Burgos, and Grant Llewellyn.
+In addition, he received personal instruction with many leading professional conductors, including Michael Morgan, Roberto Abbado, Jeffery Tate, Hans Vonk, Rafael Fruhbeck de Burgos, and Grant Llewellyn.

-A native of Chicago, IL, Nies also holds a B.M. in Piano Performance and a B.A. in Psychology from Northwestern University in Evanston, IL.
+A native of Chicago, Nies holds a BM in Piano Performance and a BA in Psychology from Northwestern University.
 He has won numerous piano competitions in the Chicago area including a Gramma Fisher Scholarship to study at the American Institute of Musical Studies in Graz, Austria.
-In addition, he has performed with William Warfield for the Lyric Opera of Chicago and the Elmhurst Symphony Orchestra, as their Assistant Conductor.
-Nies also served on the staff of Northwestern University's Theater Department as vocal coach and piano accompanist.
+In addition, he has performed with William Warfield for the Lyric Opera of Chicago, as Assistant Conductor of the Elmhurst Symphony Orchestra, and served on the staff of Northwestern University's Theater Department as vocal coach and piano accompanist.

 Board of Directors